About Us

 Dr Bramble has been a GP in Evesham since 2015 and is a partner at Riverside Surgery.
 He trained in Birmingham before completing his GP training in South Worcester.
 Prior to this he was a Medical Officer in the British Army and deployed to Iraq and Afghanistan.
 As a result, Dr Bramble enjoys working as part of a diverse and skilled team and is determined to develop the PCN to benefit patient care and the staff working within it.
 He takes specific responsibility for the social prescribing element of the service.

-His role within the PCN is to co-ordinate the smooth running of an increasingly diverse team of clinical staff and staff allied to Healthcare.
-He holds budgetary responsibilities for the PCN and uses his experience within healthcare, to help develop additional services to the benefit of patients.
+Kirsty’s role within the PCN is to coordinate the smooth running of an increasingly diverse team of clinical staff and staff allied healthcare.
+She holds all line management responsibilities for the PCN and uses her experience within multiple industries to help develop additional services to the benefit of patients.